 Three good reasons for saying “No” with diplomacy and grace.

-One reason is for the sake of your wallet.
+The first reason is for the sake of your wallet.
 You are not a bank or an ATM machine.
 Lending money can cause problems and have serious consequences.
 Lending money to a friend can put a strain on the relationship.
 Also, don’t let donations get out of hand.
 You know what your wallet can bear.

 Reason two is time.
 You can only stretch yourself so far.
 Taking on too much can be exhausting and stressful.
 Going in too many directions leaves room for making mistakes and not being able to reach completion.